What are the Different Types of Burettes?

 Various types of burettes are currently available in the market on the basis of level of automation, type of material and intended use.
 Broadly, they can be classified into the following types:

-- Digital Burettes: Such type of burettes can be operated manually (by hand spinning) or through the use of batteries.
-A digital burette is generally a syringe-based design with the plunger and barrel made of glass / plastic.
+- Digital Burettes: Such types of burettes can be operated manually (by hand spinning) or through the use of batteries.
+A digital burette is generally a syringe-based design with the plunger and barrel made of glass/plastic.
 The barrel is held in a fixed position and the plunger moves by rotating the knob manually or using a step motor.
 A digital display on the top of the burette shows the volume of the liquid.
 Some digital burettes also have highly advanced features, such as LCD screens, recirculation systems and digital interfaces for recording data.

-- Electronic or E-Burettes: An E-burette features electronic control panel, an electronic display, as well as a motorized piston.
+- Electronic or E-Burettes: An E-burette features an electronic control panel, an electronic display, as well as a motorized piston.
 It is basically an upgrade of the digital burette as it eliminates various issues associated with it, specifically involving manual dispensing.
-As it is a motor operated device, it is highly accurate in dispensing liquids, as it eliminates human intervention.
+As it is a motor-operated device, it is highly accurate in dispensing liquids, as it eliminates human intervention.

 Which burette should you buy for your lab?

 A volumetric burette might be an economical and effective choice for some academic institutions, including middle or high school labs.
 However, for fast-paced lab environments, one must opt for an E-burette given the accuracy and efficiency offered by the instrument.